mackemint/PocketCHIP-buster-update/README.md

 TL;DR: Check the how-to.md

 Thanks to:

-	maba.dk from which this whole guide wouldn't have happened NightRadio that helped me fix a lot of audio glitches aleh for their excellent battery monitor
+	maba.dk for which this whole guide wouldn't have happened NightRadio that helped me fix a lot of audio glitches aleh for their excellent battery monitor
 	htkasm on Reddit for keeping the Wifi alive